Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Results

 \section{Results}

-\textbf{Efficiency versus junction $N$ and the role of the bandgap window.} Figure~\ref{fig:fig2} summarizes the detailed-balance efficiency versus junction number $N$ for (i) unconstrained bandgaps and (ii) the conservative TMD bandgap window (1.0--2.1~eV), under both 1 sun and full concentration.
+\textbf{Efficiency versus junction $N$ and the role of the bandgap window.} Figure~\ref{fig:fig2} summarizes the detailed-balance efficiency versus junction number $N$ for (i) unconstrained bandgaps and (ii) the conservative TMD bandgap window (1.0--2.1~eV), under both 1 sun and full concentration: more detailed information for these calculations is summarized in Tables~S3--S6, Supporting Information such as candidate vdW/TMD absorber library, prioritized mapping of realistic vdW/TMD candidates, generic parameter values for the excitonic absorption coefficient model, and illustrative material-specific excitonic parameters for sensitivity analysis.
 Under full concentration, the unconstrained efficiency increases from $\sim 40\%$ (single junction) to $\sim 70.7\%$ for $N=5$ and $\sim 84.5\%$ by $N=50$ (approaching the reciprocal multicolor limit).
 Imposing the TMD window yields a pronounced large-$N$ plateau: $\sim 61.5\%$ for $N=5$ and $\sim 63.4\%$ by $N=50$.
 This plateau reflects an intrinsic materials constraint: once the accessible bandgap set no longer spans the entire solar spectrum, additional junctions provide diminishing returns.

-Physically, the reciprocal multicolor limit is reached, when the spectrum assigned to each junction becomes narrower as $N$ increases.
+In principle, the reciprocal multicolor limit is reached, when the spectrum assigned to each junction becomes narrower as $N$ increases.
 This multijunction approach suppresses thermalization, while maintaining a high radiative voltage under concentration.
 In the conservative TMD window, photons below 1.0 eV (near-IR) and above 2.1 eV (blue/UV) are irreversibly lost to transmission, so increasing $N$ primarily repartitions the same limited spectral band.
 The rapid saturation by $N$ on the order of five, therefore, indicates that, within TMD-only bandgaps, further progress hinges more on luminescence quality (ERE), emission-channel control, and ultrathin optics than on pushing junction count.
-For example, under full concentration, the TMD-window ladder rises from $\eta\approx 54.2\%$ at $N=2$ to $\eta\approx 61.5\%$ at $N=5$, whereas increasing junction $N$ to $10$ enables only $\eta\approx 63.4\%$ (Table~\ref{tab:tab1}).
+For example, under full concentration, the TMD-window ladder rises from $\eta\approx 53.3\%$ at $N=2$ to $\eta\approx 61.5\%$ at $N=5$, whereas increasing the junction number to $N=10$ gives only $\eta\approx 62.9\%$ and the large-$N$ value at $N=50$ is $\eta\approx 63.4\%$ (bandgap ladders used herein are summarized in Tables~S7--S10 of Section 8, Supporting Information).